Lawyers for Manafort charge Mueller has unfairly accused him of lying

 When defendants agree to cooperate with the government, it's unusual for prosecutors not to provide documentation in advance to refresh their recollection, the filing said.
 But instead of doing so with Manafort, the prosecutors seemed intent on a desire to "test Mr. Manafort's recall."

-The federal judge overseeing Manafort's case in Washington, D.C., has scheduled a hearing for January 25 to evaluate the Mueller's team's claims that he has not lived up to the promises he made when he agreed to plead guilty.
+The federal judge overseeing Manafort's case in Washington has scheduled a hearing for Jan.
+25 to evaluate the Mueller's team's claims that he has not lived up to the promises he made when he agreed to plead guilty.
 The judge's conclusion about the question will affect whether he gets credit for cooperation when he is sentenced on March 5.

 His lawyers said he would not attend the Friday hearing.